BarkinKctp/CI-CD-Pipeline-Testing/README.md

   Step-by-step configuration for Azure OIDC authentication using flexible federated credentials.

 - [GitHub App Authentication Example](docs/github-app-example.md)
-  Overview of GitHub App authentication in GitHub Actions, explaining how it differs from PATs and enables secure cross-repository automation.
+  Overview of GitHub App authentication in GitHub Actions, explaining how it differs from PATs, how App tokens differ from the auto-generated `GITHUB_TOKEN`, and how to safely use both for secure cross-repository automation.

 ### References